 Trinity is committed to the public and private recognition of its donors where it is desired.
-Each donor can expect to receive a formal and personalised letter from the Alumni & Development Office and those who make a donation of £1,000 or more will receive a letter from the President.
+Each donor can expect to receive a formal and personalised letter from the Alumni & Development Office and those who make a donation of £1,000 or more will receive a letter co-signed by the President and the Director of Development.